WHOIGit/amplify-storage-utils/README.md

     base: store1

 main: readonly_store
 ```

-Config files must have a "main" parameter specifiying the name of the store that will be built by default for the file.
+Config files must have a "main" parameter specifying the name of the store that will be built by default for the file.

 If the store has initialization parameters, they may be specified by the "config" parameter.